A Warm Welcome to The Waterside Churches

-Please do keep checking this website for more details of our plans for the future and how you can be involved.
+Please keep checking this website for more details of our plans for the future and how you can be involved.
 It is always good to see new faces and to have new ideas brought forward.
-The benefice is an inclusive body where everyone is welcome.
-It is for each and every member of the communities of Feock, Devoran, Carnon Downs, Perranarworthal and Perranwell.
+The Waterside Churches welcome everyone; each and every member of the communities of Feock, Devoran, Carnon Downs, Perranarworthal and Perranwell Station.

 Where we are going: